Call us free on 0800 023 1273

 Yes, a little.
 The usual dress code is informal during the day and smart-casual at night -- think nice trousers and shirt for men and nice pants/skirts with blouse or cocktail dress for women.
 There's usually one gala night per cruise, when black tie or dark suit and tie are encouraged for men, as is a formal dress for women.
 This is not enforced, but people do make an effort.

-Is everything free on MSC Cruises cruises?
+Is everything included on MSC Cruises cruises?

 No, unless you're in one of the Yacht Club suites, and even then, not everything is included.
 MSC sells its cruises through a somewhat bewildering array of packages: Bella, Fantastica, Aurea and Yacht Club.
 All include your accommodation, meals in specified restaurants and big-stage entertainment, along with basic coffee and tea, and select juices at breakfast and lunch.
 Beyond that, perks and inclusions vary by which package you've purchased, with Bella having no additional inclusions and Aurea featuring unlimited beverages.
 The Yacht Club has the most inclusions, with extra dining venues for eating, spa thermal suite passes and most beverages (plus access to a personal butler and a dedicated Yacht Club lounge and pool).